 All types of socialization may be classified into two broad groups, viz. primary and secondary.
 This division is based on the primary and secondary needs of individuals.
 The basic physical needs such as thirst and hunger are called primary needs while secondary needs are those which emerge to meet primary needs, e.g. the need for learning skills to earn a livelihood.
 The family satisfies the basic needs of human beings; therefore, it is called a primary institution whereas a school is a secondary social institution because it meets the derived needs of the children.
-The parents are primary socializing agents of the child whereas the school teachers are the secondary socialization and values within the family is called primary socialization while the process of imbibing norms, values and behavioural patterns of school may be called secondary socialization.
+The parents are primary socializing agents of the child whereas the school teachers are the secondary socialization while the process of imbibing norms, values and behavioural patterns of school may be called secondary socialization.
 Primary socialization starts in infancy and childhood.
-This is considered the most important stage of socialization as the child learns the basic rules of conduct at this stage.
-Generally, secondary socialization starts at childhood and carries on till maturity.
-However, the process of socialization never stops in life.
+This is considered the most important stage of socialization never stops in life.
 The school, peer groups and other institutions in which a person is placed in life play the role of socializing agents.